Lights, camera, action — YOU. 🧑🎤 See what it takes to be a superstar presenter on Sept. 19. Register Now

 Ready for an upgrade >

-Check out how professionals from across the world make rocking webinars.
+Check out how webinerds across the world make their webinars rock.

 SAP makes their webinars all about who’s watching and in this case, it’s an audience of time-constrained state and local government officials.
 The webinar series Smart Cities pulls the audience in right from the start by rolling video to introduce the topic and presentation.
 Then, the software company gives participants the opportunity to consume the content at their own pace by dividing the webinar into chapters.

 From the fully branded console to the use of video to deliver a thought-leadership discussion, this SAP webinar is more like a TED Talk than a humdrum Powerpoint presentation and brings the company’s thought leadership to life.

 Drawbridge is all about helping companies have a 360-degree view of their customers, unifying data to make customer experiences that make an impression.
 So, it’s no surprise that Drawbridge delivers a cohesive webinar experience.